conan-io/docs/tutorial/versioning/lockfiles.rst

 It is relevant to note that the ``-lockfile-clean`` could remove locked versions in given configurations.
-For example, if instead of the above, the ``x86_64`` architecture is used, the ``--lockfile-clean`` will prune the "unused" ``sound32``, because in that configuration is not used.
+For example, if instead of the above, the ``x86_64`` architecture is used, the ``--lockfile-clean`` will prune the "unused" ``sound32``, because in that configuration it is not used.
 It is possible to evaluate new lockfiles for every different configuration, and then merge them:

 .. code-block:: bash